Be The Match

 The recipient of a bone marrow transplant whose blood type doesn't match his or her donor's blood type will eventually have a blood type change from whatever his or her blood type was originally to the donor's blood type.

-How do you become a bone marrow donor?
+who Can Be a bone marrow donor?

 If there is no sibling match, the next search goes directly to the Bone Marrow Association.
 Time is usually of the utmost critical importance, because transplants usually must occur extremely quickly.